Ocean Pollution – 6 Things That Make It Worse

 Every year, according to reports, more than one million seabirds are being killed by ocean pollution.
 In addition, thousands of dolphins and porpoises are dying every year due to increased human intervention.

 The increased presence of plastic on the ocean surface has resulted in more serious problems.
-Since most of the plastic debris that reaches the ocean remains floating for years as it does not decompose quickly, it leads to the dropping of oxygen level in the water, severely affecting the survival of marine species.
+Since most of the plastic debris that reaches the ocean remains floating for years as it does not decompose quickly, it leads to the dropping of oxygen levels in the water, severely affecting the survival of marine species.

 Meanwhile, efforts are underway to clean up the mess that pollutes the oceans and its ecosystem.
-The Ocean Cleanup project, initiated by Dutch-born inventor-entrepreneur Boyan Slat, is attempting to remove plastic wastes from the sea and also preventing more plastic debris from entering the waters.
+The Ocean Cleanup project, initiated by Dutch-born inventor-entrepreneur Boyan Slat, is attempting to remove plastic wastes from the sea and also prevent more plastic debris from entering the waters.

 You might also like to read: